European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 	Experience from other facilites shows that *error-spamming* leads to users accepting errors and associated notifications as a normal operation state - they are not!.
-	Error notifications should be so rare, that they trigger a human examination of the problem!
+	Error notifications should be so rare that they trigger a human examination of the problem!

 	An error-categorized message may trigger email or text notification of experts.